Byzanteam/postgrex_wal/README.md

 ### Step 2: Setup your environment variables for postgreSQL connection.

 Currently we build postgreSQL connection based on following environment variables (with default values).
 Setup these environment variables in your test environment as you need.

+Please note that the user **must be a replication role**.

 ```elixir
   def pg_env do